vekatze/neut/book/src/modality-and-memory.md

 }
 ```

 A variable defined at layer n can only be used at the same layer.
-For example, the following code is invalid because it tries to use a layer-0 variable `x` at layer 3:
+For example, the following code is invalid because the variable `x` is defined at layer 0 but used at layer 3:

 ```neut
 define bar(): unit {